© Terrasse Bivouac

 Café Parvis and Bar Furco - Two for one takes on a whole new meaning with this tucked-away café and bar, respectively.
-Order and drink and take a breather on either of their lush little terrasses, just behind the beautiful St. James United Church.
+Order, drink, and take a breather on either of their lush little patios, just behind the beautiful St. James United Church.

-Biiru – A funky and fresh downtown izakaya (Japanese tavern) whose airy, outdoor patio is perfect for sipping sake.
+Biiru – A funky and fresh downtown izakaya (Japanese tavern) whose airy, outdoor space is perfect for sipping sake.

 Jatoba – Smack in the heart of the city, a little lush outdoors in the back of the restaurant, where refined Asian dishes wow.

-Escondite (Union Street and Drummond Street) - This colourful and creative “cerveceria de barrio” offers up excellent Mexican eats and delectable homegrown tequila cocktails on its whimsical terrasse (Union) and hints of hacienda in its lush little courtyard (Drummond).
+Escondite Union and Escondite Drummond - This colourful and creative “cerveceria de barrio” offers up excellent Mexican eats and delectable homegrown tequila cocktails on its whimsical patio (Union Street) and hints of hacienda in its lush little courtyard (Drummond Street).